* Note that you may be using one of two editions of Geosystems: for convenience I will use abbreviations:

 Carbon dioxide is a natural byproduct of life processes, but is also a major byproduct of human activities including burning fossil fuels and deforestation.
 Since the mid-19th century, the amount of CO2 in the atmosphere has increased dramatically because of human industrial and deforestation activity, which profoundly affects global climate, weather, ice melt, sea level, and habitat for species (more about this in Chapter 11).

 Considering the temperatures throughout the atmosphere there are four distinct layers:

 - Thermosphere (outer atmosphere, equivalent to the heterosphere)

-This doesn’t mean it would feel hot.
-In the thermosphere, intense insolation excites/heats individual gas molecules so that individual particles are hot.
+In the thermosphere, intense insolation excites/heats individual gas molecules so that individual particles have a high temperature (high kinetic energy).
 But they are so spread apart (remember, the atmosphere at this altitude has only 0.001% of all atmospheric mass – spread out over 83% of the atmosphere’s depth!) that it doesn’t feel hot!
 In order to feel heat, a particle has to collide with you and transfer its heat to you.
 Because of such low densities, in the thermosphere the chances of collision are so few and collisions so isolated, that you would not feel the heat that the individual particles have!